goat-community/goat/_docs/about.md

 ...is highly customizable and extendable.

-### Why GOAT<sub>beta</sub>?
+### Why GOAT?

 It is evident that active mobility plays a very important role in urban mobility.
-GOAT<sub>beta</sub> as accessibility instruments aims to  therefore aids in rising awareness to properly plan for pedestrians and cyclists during urban infrastructural developments.
-GOAT<sub>beta</sub> comes with numerous desirable features that makes it ideal for accessibility planning.
+GOAT as accessibility instruments aims to  therefore aids in rising awareness to properly plan for pedestrians and cyclists during urban infrastructural developments.
+GOAT comes with numerous desirable features that makes it ideal for accessibility planning.

 Modelling active mobility (walking & cycling) in transport models is challenging and does not normally deliver the expected results.
 Urban planners and decision makers need elaborate support to properly plan and improve active mobility.
 This gap can be conveniently filled by accessibility models.